Duke Erikson: Film career

 In 2006 Erikson co-founded Lo-Max Films and was the co-creator, producer and co-writer of the Emmy Award nominated American Epic documentary film series.
 The films covered the first recordings of roots music in the United States during the 1920s and their cultural, social and technological impact on North America and the world.
-The series involved ten years of field research and has been sited as one of the best music documentaries ever made.
+The series involved ten years of field research and has been cited as one of the best music documentaries ever made.

 Erikson co-produced and co-wrote The American Epic Sessions, an award-winning musical film, directed by Bernard MacMahon, in which an engineer restores the fabled long-lost first electrical sound recording system from 1925, and twenty contemporary artists pay tribute to the momentous machine by attempting to record songs on it for the first time in 80 years.
 The film starred Steve Martin, Nas, Elton John, Alabama Shakes, Willie Nelson, Merle Haggard, Jack White, Taj Mahal, Ana Gabriel, Pokey LaFarge, Rhiannon Giddens and Beck.

 In September 2017 the University of Chicago Laboratory Schools announced a nine-month preschool to high school educational program based on Erikson’s American Epic films beginning on 6 October 2017.
 The school, founded by American educator John Dewey in 1896, has over 2,015 students enrolled in 15 grades.

 Erikson is a member of the Academy of Television Arts & Sciences, the Writers Guild of America West.
 He is the co-founder of Lo-Max Films, along with film director Bernard MacMahon and producer Allison McGourty.